fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 Ideally, there are no off-chip memory accesses, or it is strongly reduced when compared to an overlay architecture

+{{<
+figure src="memory-energy.png" caption="Stolen from my thesis." width=600px
+>}}

+The graph above explains why it is a good idea to keep data among the PEs: to retrieve activations from off-chip memory, one has to employ **200x** the energy needed to execute a MAC!
+Instead, if the MAC unit accesses the data in the PE itself (the PE register file bar) or from another PE (the NoC bar), the energy drawback is bearable.

 ## Axiom 4

 > NorthPole distributes memory among cores (Figs. 1B and 2F) and, within a core,